 We cannot promise you’ll have quite the same experience, but we can promise you a beautiful beach awaits!

 Secret Cove Beach (aka Pa’ako Cove)

 For the photographers out there, “Secret Cove Beach” is the most photogenic on the island.
+In fact, it even made the list of the Top 5 beaches for Photographing Hawaii.
 It is located just south of Big Beach.